HackShare/research/README.md

 Integration between COPAR and 3 different in-memory grid storage systems including Hazelcast, Redisson, and Gridgain.

   Includes: Hazelcast/Redis/Gridgain Storage, Maven POM, COPAR Simulation

+**./DockerImages/test**

+Combines the previous test-app and adds an additional layer including Docker so we may run the application in a container.

+  Includes: ./test-app, Dockerfile, additional shell files